 No Application Fee, No Commitment

 There is no application fee with me nor any monetary commitment.
-So it’s a no-cost opportunity to be in line to capture the best rate when you’re timing your loan with rate fluctuations.
+So it’s a no-cost opportunity to be in line to capture a great rate when you’re timing your loan with rate fluctuations.
 The majority of mortgage refinances I am closing now and during any refinance run are where the rate drops .5% or more compared to the current rate, with the lender paying all of the closing costs.

 With the recent property appreciation of the past few years, many of the refinance loans I am closing also don’t require an appraisal.
 The investor/lender underwriting system can agree with the valuation I input into the system through various automated valuation applications that then allow for no appraisal.